3 women investigated for causing deadly blaze at German zoo

-BERLIN (AP) - Three women are under investigation in Germany for launching paper sky lanterns for the new year which apparently ignited a devastating fire that killed more than 30 animals at a zoo, officials said Thursday.
+Three women are under investigation for launching paper sky lanterns for New Year’s that apparently ignited a devastating fire at a German zoo, killing more than 30 animals, officials said Thursday.

 The three local women - a mother and her two daughters, ages 30 to 60 - went to police in the western city of Krefeld on New Year’s Day after authorities held a news conference about the blaze, criminal police chief Gerd Hoppmann said.